Narritjin Maymuru: Career

-Narritjin Maymuru's earliest surviving paintings were commissioned on behave of the anthropologists Ronald and Catherine Berndt, and completed in 1946.
-He also produced numerous works for the American-Australian Scientific Expedition to Arnhem Land leader Charles P. Mountford.
-In the 1950s Narritjin mainly produced carvings on polished hardwood, but by the early 1960s he was considered one of the most renowned Yolngu artists.
+Maymuru's earliest surviving paintings were commissioned on behalf of the anthropologists Ronald and Catherine Berndt, and completed in 1946.
+He also produced numerous works for the American-Australian Scientific Expedition to Arnhem Land led by Charles P. Mountford.
+In the 1950s Maymaru mainly produced carvings on polished hardwood, and by the early 1960s he was considered one of the most renowned Yolngu artists.
 In 1962 Narritjin Maymuru was an instigator and painter of the Yirrkala Church Panels.
-In 1963 he helped in painting the Aboriginal Bark Petitions.
+In 1963 he helped in painting the Yirrkala Bark Petitions.

-Narritjin Maymuru is accredited as a founding figure of the Buku-Larrnggay Mulka Centre.
-Buku-Larrnggay Mulka Centre is the community controlled art centre located in Yirrkala.
-In the 1960s Narritjin Maymuru set up “his own beachfront gallery from which he sold art that now graces many major museums and private collections.”
+Maymuru is accredited as a founding figure of the Buku-Larrnggay Mulka Centre, the community-controlled art centre in Yirrkala.
+In the 1960s Maymuru sold his art from “his own beachfront gallery”.
 The small beachfront shelter has grown into a thriving Yolŋu-owned business that sells and exhibits globally.

-In 1963 Narritjin Maymuru performed in Sydney and Melbourne with a group of Yolngu dancers in a tour with the Elizabethan Theatre Trust, during this tour Narritjin Maymuru held a solo exhibition of his paintings in Sydney.
-Through the exhibition Narritjin developed a relationship with Jim Davidson, a Melbourne based art dealer.
-Through this relationship Narritjin's work began to be represented in galleries and museums across Australia and overseas, especially in the United States.
+In 1963 Maymuru performed in Sydney and Melbourne with a group of Yolngu dancers in a tour with the Elizabethan Theatre Trust, during which Maymuru held a solo exhibition of his paintings in Sydney.
+Through the exhibition Maymuru developed a relationship with Jim Davidson, a Melbourne-based art dealer, which led to his work being represented in galleries and museums across Australia and overseas, especially in the United States.